 ISA offers a full list of recommended study resources that cover multiple domains in each handbook and in the ISA webstore.

 ISA Online Learning offers a wide variety of courses, Arborist News, AUF, and other CEU articles, the ArborPod™ podcasts series, and other resources.
 Earn CEUs while refreshing your knowledge in some areas and becoming better-educated in others as you prepare for the exam.

 Not sure if you're going to like the online courses?
 Take the Tree Worker Safety course.
 You can earn 2 CEUs and it's FREE.
-Click here to access the Tree Worker Safety course.
+Click here to access the Tree Worker Safety course (also available in Spanish).
 This course is also an excellent resources for the Tree Worker Climber Specialist exam.